pbranson/pangeo-hpc-singularity/README.md

 10. You may wish to use dask, in which case open a terminal **inside** in jupyter, inside the browser and start a dask scheduler for your session with:
    ```
-   dask-scheduler --scheduler-file $scheduler_file --idle-timeout 0 &
+   dask-scheduler --scheduler-file $MYSCRATCH/scheduler-$HOST.json --idle-timeout 0 &
    ```

 11. You can then connect to the dask-scheduler from a notebook use the following snippet:
    ```
    import os
    from distributed import Client
-   client=Client(scheduler_file=os.environ['MYSCRATCH'] + '/scheduler.json')
+   client=Client(scheduler_file=os.environ['MYSCRATCH'] + '/scheduler-' + os.environ['HOST'] + '.json')
    client
    ```

-12. View the scheduler bokeh dashboard at http://localhost:8888/proxy/8787/status.
-This can also be entered into the Jupyterlab dask widget as `/proxy/8787/status`
+12. View the scheduler bokeh dashboard using the browser on your computer at http://localhost:8888/proxy/8787/status.
+This can also be entered into the Jupyterlab dask widget inside jupyterlab as `/proxy/8787/status`

 13. To start workers, in another terminal inside jupyter lab run the following:
    ```